MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterGenericApplicationRole.md

 # Add-ClusterGenericApplicationRole

 ## SYNOPSIS
-Configures high availability for an application that was not originally designed to run in a failover cluster.
+Configures high availability for an application that wasn't originally designed to run in a failover cluster.

 ## SYNTAX